 Do expensive mice always have the perfect LOD?

-The level of detail (LOD) depends on the sensor type, firmware, and design, not just the price.
-Some premium mice have a higher standard LOD to ensure compatibility on different surfaces.
+LOD depends on the sensor type, firmware, and design, not solely on price.
+Some premium mice have a higher default LOD to be compatible with various surfaces.

-Do glass mousepads result in a high LOD?
+Do glass mousepads lead to a high LOD?

-Modern sensors with surface adaptation can maintain a low level of detection (LOD) even on glass or coated surfaces.
-The type of surface influences the LOD, but does not determine it entirely.
+Modern sensors with surface adaptation can maintain a low LOD even on glass or coated surfaces.
+The type of surface influences the LOD, but does not solely determine it.

 Conclusion

 The optimal LOD isn't simply the lowest number – it's the setting where you completely forget about the LOD.
-When you no longer think about how high to lift the mouse, when resetting the mouse becomes a completely automatic movement, and your full attention remains in the game – not on the mouse – then you've found your ideal LOD.
+When you no longer think about how high you need to lift the mouse, resetting the mouse becomes a completely automatic movement, and your full attention remains on the game – not on the mouse – then you've found your ideal LOD.

-Open your mouse software now and start your optimization!
+Open your mouse software now and start optimizing!